Eric Orze: Tampa Bay Rays

 On November 19, 2024, the Mets traded Orze to the Tampa Bay Rays in exchange for Jose Siri.
 He was optioned to the Triple-A Durham Bulls to begin the 2025 season.
 On June 13, 2025, Orze recorded his first career win after tossing a scoreless inning of relief against the New York Mets.
+He made 33 appearances for Tampa Bay, compiling a 1-1 record and 3.02 ERA with 40 strikeouts and three save across 41 2/3 innings pitched.

 Minnesota Twins

 On November 18, 2025, the Rays traded Orze to the Minnesota Twins in exchange for prospect Jacob Kisting.